krasny2k5/Intarsis/README.md

 # Intarsis GMTSAR Automatic Processing workflow

 These programs generate an automatic processing flow to monitor zones by applying GMTSAR SBAS routine.
+It is intended to work in Linux systems with a working GMTSAR and GMT installation.
+It is recommended to have also a recent version of gdal, if you have a old system use Anaconda to install updated versions.

-Run inside a folder with the following required input files:
+Itarsis must be copied in a folder declared in the $PATH varible.
+It is written in bash.
+You can run the different steps inside a folder with the following required input files:

 - dem.grd: Dem for the region of interest.
 You can download it from https://topex.ucsd.edu/gmtsar/demgen/ .
 Altitudes must be in WGS84 heights (ellipsoidal heights).
 GMTSAR can use higher resolution DEMs but it must be in EPSG:4326 and netCDF format.
 - SAFE_filelist: File with full path to the SLC files to use.
 The zips must be uncompressed in \*SAFE folders.
 The SLC can be outside of processing folder.
 - pins.ll: File with the coordinates of the region of intererest.